nma83/nma83.github.io/index.md

 ### Android

 * cLoc - inspired by the [Weasley clock](http://harrypotter.wikia.com/wiki/Weasley_Clock) in the Harry Potter books, an app that shows locations of people in a clock-face
+* Recite-the-Recipe - Convert recipe instructions into a timeline with actions (add ingredient, wait N minutes, stir...) using NLP, and automatically time all the steps instead of the user manually stepping through the recipe

 ### Tools

-* WiT - Waveform in Text - show digital waveforms in ASCII art
+* WiT - Waveform in Text - show digital waveforms in ASCII art, want to write in Nim and use the ncurses-CDK library

 ## Get in touch
 <center>